SpiritBreaker226/nfl-rushing/README.md

 ###### Usage

-Frontend server is running on `http://localhost:8080`
+Frontend is running on `http://localhost:8080`, you can vist the app once `yarn start` is turn on.

 From the 'frontend' directory